Toolbase-AI/mcp-subregistry/README.md

 # 🚀 MCP Subregistry

-Self-hostable registry / subregistry for the official [MCP Registry](https://github.com/modelcontextprotocol/registry) or any registry.
+Self-hostable MCP registry / subregistry synced with the official [MCP Registry](https://github.com/modelcontextprotocol/registry) or any registry.

 Built on Cloudflare Workers for edge performance, with Drizzle ORM and D1 for SQLite persistence.